 Did You Know?

-was trying to hide the fact that she was blind; she had to be helped onstage by a friend and companion.
+tried hard to hide the fact that she was blind.
+She had to be helped onstage by a friend and companion.
 See more

 I'm taking care of this, Hobson.